 The ancient works of art recount the life of Siddhartha Gautama, better known as the Buddha.
 Born a wealthy prince in the fifth century BC, he chose at the age of 29 to renounce his royal lifestyle and devote himself to spiritual development.
-The various phases in his life – his birth, renunciation, enlightenment, discourses and death – are the wellspring of Buddhism and form the narrative of this exhibition.
+The various phases in his life – his birth, renunciation, enlightenment, first sermon and death – symbolize Buddhist belief and form the narrative of this exhibition.

 The exhibition has been developed by the curators of De Nieuwe Kerk Amsterdam and co-curator Siebe Tettero.
-There has been close cooperation with the Asian Art Society in the Netherlands (VVAK), which is celebrating its centenary this year, and the exhibition will include an extraordinary selection of items from the VVAK’s extensive collection.
+There has been close cooperation with the Royal Asian Art Society in the Netherlands (KVVAK), which is celebrating its centenary this year, and the exhibition will include an extraordinary selection of items from the KVVAK’s extensive collection.
 Generous loans are also being made by the Rijksmuseum, the Netherlands National Museum of World Cultures, the Victoria and Albert Museum in London and private collectors.

 Tickets are now online available – please go to the ticket shop via the menu on the right.